AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 </ol>

-**NOTE:**  if the pdf contains signable fields and you have selected "PAdES visible signature", the app may modify the look of the chrome pdf viewer for add the name of the fields "above"  the  pdf ,trying the use more accurate position and respecting the zoom.
+**NOTE:**  if the pdf contains signable fields and you have selected "PAdES visible signature", the app may modify the look of the chrome pdf viewer to add the name of the fields "above"  the  pdf.
+It tries to use the most precise position and respecting the zoom.

 ----